Crashedmind/openstem.com-gatsby-material-UI/content/Introducing-OpenStemKids.md

-:information_source: There is zero interest or attempt to make money from this site; the purpose is shared learning and fun.
-Therefore, this site has zero affiliation with any of the products shown, or links listed, and zero of the links are affiliate links.
+:information_source: *This site exists to share learning and fun.
+There is zero interest or attempt to make money from this site.
+Therefore, this site has zero affiliation with any of the products shown, or links listed, and zero of the links are affiliate links.*